rhayman/ephysiopy/docs/api/ephysiopy/common/rhythmicity/index.rst

    .. py:method:: getDirectionalBinPerPosition(binwidth)

+      Digitizes the directional bin each position sample belongs to.

       Direction is in degrees as that what is created by me in some of the other bits of this package.

-      :param binwidth: The bin width in degrees
+      :param binwidth: The bin width in degrees.
       :type binwidth: int

-      :returns: A digitization of which directional bin each pos sample belongs to
+      :returns: A digitization of which directional bin each position sample belongs to.
+      :rtype: np.ndarray